 Make your plan — print it out, stick it on the fridge and make sure everyone knows the plan.

 Find out about past floods that have happened in your region.

-A New Zealand perspective on floods from Te Ara, the Encyclopedia of New Zealand.
+Read a New Zealand perspective on floods on Te Ara, The Encyclopedia of New Zealand.

 Natural hazards can be frightening.
 They can strike at any time and often without warning.
 Explore the types of emergencies below and learn better ways to prepare.